 Many people start using Dexedrine because they perceive it as a safe way to enhance performance.
 Many do not fully understand the risk of addiction until it is too late.

 If you are addicted to Dexedrine, you aren’t alone.
 Help is available in the form of many different resources, including:

 - 12-step programs

 Detoxification is an important part of treatment to avoid withdrawal symptoms that may lead to a relapse.
-Uncomfortable withdrawal symptoms may include headaches, depression and fatigue.
-Detox is usually part of rehabilitation programs and generally takes a week to get the substance out of the patient’s system and restore normal levels of dopamine to the brain.
+Uncomfortable withdrawal symptoms may include headaches, depression, and fatigue.
+Detox is usually part of rehabilitation programs, and it generally takes a week to get the substance out of the patient’s system and restore normal levels of dopamine to the brain.

 There are many treatment programs and support groups across the country.
-If you are ready to beat your addiction, call us to find available treatment options in your area.
+If you are ready to beat your addiction, contact a treatment provider to find available treatment options in your area.

 Dr. Bhatt has been Addiction Center's Medical Content Director for more than three years, providing his expertise to ensure quality and accuracy.

 Expert in adult and child psychiatry